Authentic lamb rogan josh step-by-step recipe with video and photos.

 The Muslim version of this dish uses fresh ginger, garlic, and shallot onions.
 Yogurt is not used in this version.
 The meat is boiled and not browned.
 So the end result is quite different from the Pandit version.
 I will write a post on the Muslim version of Rogan Josh soon.

-Lamb rogan josh recipe video
+- authentic rogan josh recipe

 1. Heat ghee in a kadhai or thick bottom frying pan.
-Add cumin seeds, cinnamon sticks, whole black pepper, black cardamom, dry red chilli and hing.
+Add cumin seeds, cinnamon sticks, whole black pepper, black cardamom, dry red chilli, and hing.

 3. Add ½ cup water to it and mix well.
-Reduce the flame to low, cover and cook for a further 10-12 minutes
+Reduce the flame to low, cover, and cook for a further 10-12 minutes

 4. Add the yogurt mixture and salt to the lamb, and mix well